BillyDM/awesome-audio-dsp/sections/PLUGIN_DEVELOPMENT_FRAMEWORKS.md

 * [rutabaga](https://github.com/wrl/rutabaga) - An experimental OpenGL widget toolkit written in C.
 * [robtk](https://github.com/x42/robtk) - A minimal layer for creating GUIs for LV2 plugins.
 * [Slint] - Robust and feature-packed declarative GUI library with bindings for Rust and C++.
 It's free to use for open source projects, but it requires a paid license to use for closed-source projects.
+* [Visage] - A a GPU-accelerated, cross-platform C++ library for native UI and 2D graphics.
+It merges the structure of a UI framework with the features of a creative graphics libraries.
+Made by the developer of the [Vital]() synthesizer.
 * [Vizia] - A declarative GUI library for Rust.
 Comes with a [baseview] backend built-in.

 ## "I am hardcore and want to make my own GUI solution"